Suddenly there was this wish to visit a Temple which is located far from maddening crowds and one that has few visitors.

 The temple was not in sight but we saw a lot of stairs .We began walking up the stairs barefoot.
 Thankfully the steps were not steep :).
 After some 50 long steps and no temple in sight , we asked a lady selling raw mangoes and cucumbers , ‘How far before we reach the temple ?’.
 She replied ‘Around 100 steps up and 100 steps down’.

 We took a deep breath and continued till we reached the top and from here we were able to see the steps going down.
 The walkway is neat and clean and smooth.
-Appears fresh.
+Appeared as though the concrete path was laid recently.
 Very comfortable walk and enjoyable for those who are young and healthy.
 A bit difficult if you get tired easily.
-Take long breaks all along the path and go ahead 🙂
+Take long breaks all along the path and go move on 🙂

 We saw huge wild squirrels , wild hens , monkeys .
 It was 4pm.
 Came across very old and tall trees as we got closer to the temple.
 It was a beautiful sight.
 We were actually in a valley .